Phlebotomy License Examination in Dallas, Pearsall, San Antonio, Waco, TX

 Quality and Professional Issues

 This category features approximately 20 questions and has 13% of the total score.
-The questions in this category deal specifically with the duties, rules, and codes that phlebotomists must adhere to while on the job.
+The questions in this category deal with the duties, rules, and codes that phlebotomists must adhere to while on the job.

 Blood Collections